Th1nk-Wave/mania_clone_sln/README.md

 # THIS IS DREADFULLY INCOMPLETE

-# example stress test of grphics system using bad apple
+# example stress test of graphics system using bad apple
 https://youtu.be/X7QiqgbAXoI

 # this code is very messy and half baked